eclipse-tractusx/traceability-foss/tx-backend/TESTING.md

 - [Testcontainers](https://java.testcontainers.org/) for bootstrapping integration tests with real services wrapped in Docker containers
 - [Wiremock](https://wiremock.org/) for building mock APIs in order to simulate dependencies

-The Wiremock tests are intended to cover the IRS flow and communication without the need of a running environment that includes all dependencies.
+The Wiremock tests are intended to cover the Trace-X flow and communication without the need of a running environment that includes all dependencies.
 Wiremock Tests and their corresponding utilities are marked by the suffix `WiremockTest` respectively `WiremockSupport`.